What is Wet Blasting?

 Industrial applications include extensive cleaning, degreasing, deburring and descaling, as well as removal of paint, chemicals and oxidation.
 Wet blasting is perfect for high-precision composite etching for bonding.
-Wet blasting is a sustainable, repeatable method for precision parts finishing, surface profiling, polishing, and texturing of metals and other substrates.
+The Wet Tech Process is a sustainable, repeatable method for precision parts finishing, surface profiling, polishing, and texturing of metals and other substrates.

 What Types of Wet Blast Systems Are Available?

-Manual Wet Blast Systems are typically cabinets with glove ports that allow the operator to position or turn the part or product being blasted.
+Manual Systems are typically cabinets with glove ports that allow the operator to position or turn the part or product being blasted.

-Robotic Wet Blast Systems are programmable surface finishing systems that allow the user to repeat complex processes with maximum precision and minimal labor.
+Robotic Systems are programmable surface finishing systems that allow the user to repeat complex processes with maximum precision and minimal labor.